aeternity/protocol/node/api/channels_api_usage.md

 don't have those.
 State channels are two-party systems that are closer to proof-of-stake solutions where both participants have equal stake in the channel, no matter their balances.
-The channel can make another step forward only if both parties agree upon the new state or it is forced progressed on-chain based upon a previous mutually agreed state.
+The channel can make another step forward only if both parties agree upon the new state or it is produced via a force progress transaction on-chain that had been based upon a previous mutually agreed state.
 This makes channels both trustless and egalitarian.

 This trustless model is based upon both participants executing off-chain updates locally and reaching the same results.
 This is how consensus is reached between them.
 Since off-chain smart contracts can read on-chain objects like accounts, names, contracts and oracles requests and responses, the results of their execution rely heavily on the chain environment they are based on.

 Participants are expected to use their own nodes to support their channels.
-At the moment using a service hosted by a third party is trustful, thus discouraged.
+At the moment using a service hosted by a third party is trustful, thus potentially undesirable.
 This leads to both participant's nodes being peers in a system with an eventual consistency - due to network constraints and forks both participants can have a different view of the chain.

 The combination of participants having different views on the chain and the off-chain consensus being dependent on it could lead to a fragile system with